 Requests by You to Extend Previously Approved Care: If a previously approved hospital stay or course of treatment is about to expire, you may submit a request to extend your approved care.
 You may make this request in writing or orally either directly to us or through your treating physician or a hospital representative.
-The phone numbers to call in order to request an extension of care are as follows:
+The phone numbers to call to request an extension of care are as follows:

-- For inpatient hospital care, call 1-205-988-2245 or 1-800-248-2342 (toll-free). - For in-network chiropractic services, physical therapy, speech therapy, or occupational therapy call 1-205-220-7202.
+• For inpatient hospital care, call 1-205-988-2245 or 1-800-248-2342 (toll-free).